HIV Grants | FMU

 More than half of people living with diagnosed HIV in the United States receive services through the Ryan White HIV/AIDS Program each year.
 That means more than half a million people received services through the program.

-First authorized in 1990, the program is funded at $2.39 billion for U.S. states and territories in the fiscal year 2020.
+First authorized in 1990, the program is funded at $2.3 billion (about $7 per person in the US) for U.S. states and territories in the fiscal year 2022.
 The program is administered by the U.S. Department of Health and Human Services (HHS), the Health Resources and Services Administration (HRSA), and the HIV/AIDS Bureau (HAB).

 The Health Resources and Services Administration (HRSA) funds the Texas Department of State Health Services (DSHS) to administer the Ryan White Program across the state of Texas.
-The funding subcontracts to seven administrative agencies (AAs) to carry out the local functions of the program.
+The funding subcontracts to seven administrative agencies (AAs) to carry out the program's local functions.
 The seven AAs subcontract with 56 second-tier sub-recipients, and at least 132 third-tier sub-recipients.
 These contracts total approximately $36,647,000.00 in Ryan White Part B funding and the required "state match" known as State Services funding.

 About The Ryan White HIV/AIDS Program Parts

 HRSA’s Ryan White HIV/AIDS Program is divided into five Parts which include: